“Must I die?”

 “We human beings instinctively resist the notion of personal extinction.
 In his thoughtful and hugely readable Gilgamesh in the 21st Century, Paul Bracken canters effortlessly through

 an amazing range of science to help put this fraught human proclivity in perspective, both for himself and for us.”

 — Ian Tattersall

 Back in the eighties, astronomer Carl Sagan established a space advocacy group called The Planetary Society, based in Pasadena, California.
 Author Paul Bracken was the society’s representative in Ireland, and he became a leading planetary science educator and evangelist.

 In 1993, Bracken was recognized by The Planetary Society’s founders for his extraordinary initiative and effort in support of the exploration of the solar system, and the search for extraterrestrial life.

-He now works in the biotech industry and is a Climate Reality Leader, working to increase awareness of climate change and to encourage clean energy policies to address this planetary emergency.
+Bracken now lives in California with his wife and two kids.
+While mainly focused on biotechnology, he also works as a certified Climate Reality Leader, to increase awareness of climate change and to encourage clean energy policies to address this planetary emergency.